 If your friend or loved one may be in another jail you should check the other Pennsylvania county jails in our Pennsylvania County Jail Guide: Pennsylvania Jails

 A mugshot, also known as a booking photograph, is the picture that the police take when you get booked into jail.
-A mugshot is make of one full face and a side photo.
+A mugshot is made up of one full face photo and a side photo.
 Your name and booking number will appear on the pictures, and they are on file at the jail.

 Mugshots of inmates can be searched online, or you can see them at the Warren County Prison.
 When viewing online you need to put in the inmate’s legal name, and an arrest date, if you know it.